KardiaIO/kardia-web/README.md

     },
 ```
 ### Widgets
 The widgets displayed on analysis.html represent the analysis that is sent by the python server.
 The very top/left widget refers to a status code that indicates whether the data points represent a normal sinus rhythm(NSR) or an arrythmia(ARR).
 The one on the very bottom/right will display the calculated heart rate.
 This data is accessed through the socket.on() call on the event 'node.js', mentioned earlier (See pythonComm.js).
-It checks for the status code and sets the BPM.
 ```javascript
 socket.on('node.js', function (statusCode) {
 	var status;